 Take a train to and from Barcelona for a quick run at their museums and food culture.

 Not that you need to travel for food.
 Cerbere boasts a waterfront filled with it.
 Hit a few cafes and restaurants and gaze at the languid ocean waves.

 Don’t forget to stop by the Cap Cerbere promontory and gaze out at the Spanish coastline while you’ re there.

 Best Things to Do in Languedoc-Roussillon are a Stroll Away

 This list provides only a fraction of the best things to do in in Languedoc-Roussillon with kids when camping in France.
 You can plan a trip to several or focus on one.

 How to find the best campsites in the Languedoc-Roussillon Region

-Click here to start and book a great campsite for your next holiday in France and plan the things to do in Languedoc-Roussillon with kids for an unforgettable holiday.
+Click here to book a great campsite for your next holiday in France and plan the things to do in Languedoc-Roussillon with kids for an unforgettable holiday.